roryprimrose/ModelBuilder/README.md

     .Create<Person>();
 ```

+**NOTE:** The `Model.UsingModule<T>()` method implicitly includes the `DefaultConfigurationModule` which provides the configuration that `Model.Create` and `Module.Populate` uses.

-The configuration modules are useful when you want to provide some consistent defaults for creating values.
+Configuration modules are useful when you want to provide some consistent defaults for creating values.
 For example, you may have an Account entity with an IsActive boolean property and those should always be created with a value of `true` rather than a random value.

 ```
 public class TestModule : IConfigurationModule